Cysharp/UniTask/README.md

 await task; // NG, throws Exception
 ```

-Store to the class field, you can use `UniTask.Lazy` that gurantee call multipletimes. `.Preserve()` allows for multiple calls (internally cached results).
-This is useful when multiple calls in a function scope.
+Store to the class field, you can use `UniTask.Lazy` that guarantees calling multiple times. `.Preserve()` allows for multiple calls (internally cached results).
+This is useful when there are multiple calls in a function scope.

-Also `UniTaskCompletionSource` can await multipletimes and await from many caller.
+Also `UniTaskCompletionSource` can await multiple times and await from many callers.

 Cancellation and Exception handling
 ---
-Some UniTask factory methods have `CancellationToken cancellationToken = default` parameter.
-Andalso some async operation for unity have `WithCancellation(CancellationToken)` and `ToUniTask(..., CancellationToken cancellation = default)` extension methods.
+Some UniTask factory methods have a `CancellationToken cancellationToken = default` parameter.
+Also some async operations for Unity have `WithCancellation(CancellationToken)` and `ToUniTask(..., CancellationToken cancellation = default)` extension methods.

 You can pass `CancellationToken` to parameter by standard [`CancellationTokenSource`](https://docs.microsoft.com/en-us/dotnet/api/system.threading.cancellationtokensource).